 1. OPERATING: Lit while the program is running (Lit when the program is paused.)
 2. YELLOW LMP: Lit when the program is not running.
 (Lit when the program is paused.)
-3. RED LMP: Lit until the program is resumed or stopped after being paused due to a solder feed or FU-601 error while the program is running.
+(Lit when the program is paused.)
+3. RED LMP: Blinking until the program is resumed or stopped after being paused due to a solder feed, soldering iron or measurement timeout errors while the program is running.
 Lit when the program is stopped. (emergency stop) 4.
 GREEN LMP: Blinking while the program is running.
 (Blinking while the program is paused.)